emmt/FITSHeaders.jl/README.md

 push!(hdr, rec)
 ```

-where `rec` may have any form allowed by the `FITSCard` constructor.
+where `rec` may have any form allowed by the `FitsCard` constructor.
 If the
 keyword of `rec` must be unique and a record of the same name exists in `hdr`,
 it is replaced by `rec`; otherwise, `rec` is appended to the end of the list of
 records stored by `hdr`.